akirjavainen/A-OK/README.md

 https://www.a-okmotors.com/en/

+Special thanks to Jason von Nieda for his contribution on reverse engineering the protocol and checksum.

 # How to use
 Capture your remote controls with RemoteCapture.ino and copy paste the 65 bit commands to A-OK.ino for sendAOKCommand().
 More info about this provided in RemoteCapture.ino.